marshallflax/vision/AWS_Developer.md

   - `Fn:ImportValue`
   - E.g. passing export values to many stacks (e.g. VPC Id)
 - StackSets
-  - Across multiple accounts and/or regions
+  - Deploy across multiple accounts and/or regions
 - Drift
   - Caused by manual changes
   - Q: Can we periodically monitor all stacks for drift?